 To succeed in this class you must attend and participate in the discussion and hands-on, in-class assignments.
-Each in-class assignment is worth 20 points and can only be completed during class and will not be turned at a later date.
+Each in-class assignment or quiz is worth 20 points and can only be completed during class and will not be turned at a later date.
 You are allowed one un-excused absence.
 Any other missed class assignments with receive a 0 grade.

 During COVID, you have the option of attending remotely via Zoom for the in-person sessions.
-The class will be divided into two groups and one group will attend in-person on Monday, the other in-person on Wednesday.
-All will be required to attend either remotely or in-person for every day.
+You are required to wear a mask during class when in-person.